 Live video streaming is rapidly growing in popularity as an effective way to connect with audiences, clients and employees.
 Before you start, there are a number of factors to consider that could make or break your live video streaming event.
-Be sure to find a knowledgable and tech-savvy company that can help guide you through this complicated process with ease.
+Be sure to find a knowledgeable and tech-savvy company that can help guide you through this complicated process with ease.

 1. Test and Prepare